 Some users also claimed that they wouldn’t open up the injectors generally for this.
 So try your best to recover these issues either by yourself or with the help of someone else who is an expert on this.

 Can Your Bad Battery Cause A Flashing Check Engine Light?

 A weak battery will cause a flashing check engine light.
 There is a different reason for this problem.
-Your bad battery will prevent the vehicle’s computer from getting enough energy, as well as deteriorating.
+Your bad battery will prevent the vehicle’s ECU from getting enough energy, as well as deteriorating.
 On the contrary, there is a smaller amount of carburetor charging, which may start to work slowly.